jrgreen/jrgreen.github.io/_pages/join.md

 To be added to our mailing list, please sign up here.

-### Why join the group?
+### Group highlights

-- Three undergraduates in the group have published papers and gone on to the highest-ranking graduate schools (Caltech, Northwestern, University of California Irvine) and industry.
+- Three undergraduates in the group have published papers with us and subsequently gone on to high-ranking graduate schools (Caltech, Northwestern, University of California Irvine) and industry.

-- Four group members are now faculty at other universities.
+- Four group members are now faculty members at other universities.

 - UMB is on the oceanfront campus, minutes from downtown Boston.
 Campus offers many nice views of downtown and the <a href="https://www.bostonharborislands.org/">harbor islands</a>.